 I realize now that my fear was rooted in one thing, and that was a lack of information.
 Not long ago, I visited celebrity esthetician Renée Rouleau, who completely overhauled my skincare regimen.
 One of the major changes she suggested was introducing an acid serum into my nighttime routine.
-Renée’s AHA Smoothing Serum ($42) with a 10% glycolic acid concentration is specifically formulated for sensitive skin types and people new to acid serums.
+Renée’s Ultra Gentle Smoothing Serum ($48) with a 10 percent glycolic acid concentration is specifically formulated for sensitive skin types and people new to acid serums.
 She promised the product would help my skin stay clear, radiant, and wrinkle-free without irritation.
-I can already say with confidence that after less than a month of use that my skin has never looked better.
+I can already say with confidence that, after less than a month of use, my skin has never looked better.

 I’m now an acid serum convert, and I want to spread the word.
 But there are so many different types and concentrations out there that figuring out which one to use can be daunting.
 So, I asked Rouleau the tough questions to help you find the best acid serum for your skin.
 And trust me, there’s an acid for everyone.